turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 * Object

 Then, for each of the terms above, identify examples in the pry snippets below (these snippets will also work in irb):

+* To install pry, type `gem install pry` in your terminal.
+* To use pry, type `pry` into your terminal to open up a _pry session_.
+* You can then use this to type Ruby code.

 ```ruby
 pry(main)> "Hello World".upcase